edge-cloud/www.edge-cloud.net/_posts/2013-07-18-terminating-a-6in4-tunnel-on-an-arista-switch.md

 ### Prerequisites

-Before starting with the configuration of the 6in4 tunnel from within the Arista EOS shell, let&#8217;s make sure that we can actually contact the service provider&#8217;s tunnel endpoint via ping from the Arista CLI.
+Before starting with the configuration of the 6in4 tunnel from within the Arista EOS shell, let's make sure that we can actually contact the service provider's tunnel endpoint via ping from the Arista CLI.

 <pre>ams-core01a(config)#ping 216.66.84.46
 PING 216.66.84.46 (216.66.84.46) 72(100) bytes of data.